atlury/Intel-Edison-OS-Images/README.md

 No Audio, no BT, no PSHSST will supported for now.

+# Kernel 4.9

-# Mainline with devicetree will officially begin from 4.9
+Mainline with devicetree will officially begin from 4.9

+# Due Credits

-Credits to Andy_Shev for all the current and future work. https://github.com/andy-shev/linux/
+Credits to Andy-Shev for all the current and future work.

+https://github.com/andy-shev/linux/